Online Selfish Load Balancing: Algorithms That Seem Truthful but Aren't

 \section{Algorithms That Seem Truthful but Aren't}

 As we mentioned before, being well-behaved, or almost well-behaved, is an important intuition for achieving machine-side monotonicity.
-However, it is worth pointing out that maintaining only a well-behaved property is not sufficient.
+However, it is worth pointing out that maintaining only a well-behavior property is not sufficient.

 In this section, we present two natural online algorithms that seem to be machine-side truthful intuitively but are found to be not truthful.